I am a conservation scientist at the Centre for Biodiversity and Environment Research at University College London.

 My research is focused on three major themes:

-• human-environment interactions that brings together my research on ecosystem services, human-wildlife coexistence and human geography.
-I am currently exploring the role of spatial scale in the perceived value of nature together with Dr. Lorenzo Lotti and Dr. Silvia Ferrini as part of a UCL Grand Challenge of Human Wellbeing grant.
+- How we value the environment.
+I have recently explored the role of spatial scale in the perceived value of nature as part of a UCL Grand Challenge of Human Wellbeing grant.
+The study has been published in Ecological Economics.